 Intermediate - score-o.
 Choose your own route to find as few or as many controls as you like.
 Distance, elevation and difficulty will depend on what you choose.
 This course combines the beginner and advanced controls so could be fairly long if you want to get them all.

-Advanced - 6.2km as the crow flies so expect to so a few extra km's.
+Advanced - 6.2km as the crow flies so expect to do over 10km (maybe quite a bit more depending on your route choices!).
 There is some elevation and lots of route choice.
-There are a couple of natural loops if you want to do a shorter version or, perhaps, consider the intermediate score-o.
+There are a couple of natural loops if you want to do a shorter version or, perhaps, consider the intermediate score-o for something shorter.

 Because our insurance policy requires that everyone who participates in a GVOC event is a member of the club, please email gvoc.membership@gmail.